 For 1969 to 2006, you can find all certificates retained by L&I in the zoning file on Atlas.

-For 2006 to present, you can get a duplicate certificate by submitting the Permits, licenses, and certificate of occupancy request form with the fee, in-person at the Permit and License Center.
+For 2006 to present, you can get a duplicate certificate by submitting the Permits, licenses, and certificate of occupancy request form with the associated fee.
 You must identify the associated building permit number, which you can find on Atlas.